DutyTTE: Deciphering Uncertainty in Origin-Destination Travel Time Estimation: Experiments

-MWSL-TTE and DOT-dropout underperform in PICP compared to methods like T-WDR-MIS, DeepOD-MIS, and DOT-MIS, which predict confidence intervals more effectively, highlighting the insufficiency of learned variances in covering ground truth during testing.

-T-WDR-MIS surpasses DeepOD-MIS in PICP by leveraging recent travel time information in the predicted path, underscoring the importance of first predicting paths and then quantifying uncertainty based on travel time information of those paths.
+T-WDR-MIS and MWSL-TTE outperform DeepOD-MIS in PICP by leveraging estimated travel time in the predicted path, highlighting the importance of predicting paths before quantifying uncertainty.
+T-WDR-MIS predicts paths autoregressively by maximizing the likelihood of each segment independently, while MWSL-TTE estimates transition weights between segments to predict paths.
+Both methods suffer from error accumulation in path prediction, limiting their ability to provide reliable path information for uncertainty quantification.

-While DOT-MIS and T-WDR-MIS lead to good results, they are limited by inaccuracies in path prediction.
-They fail to model travel time uncertainty of road segments under complex contexts, leading to inaccurate quantification of travel time uncertainty.

-In contrast, DutyTTE predicts accurate paths and avoids using untraveled segment data by enhancing alignment with the ground truth by DRL techniques.
-It captures segment uncertainty under complex contexts using a MoEUQ, which adaptively selects experts for handling segment uncertainty in varied conditions.
-As a result, DutyTTE effectively learns the impact of travel time in each segment on overall uncertainty, achieving superior performance.
+In contrast, DutyTTE enhances alignment with ground truth using DRL techniques to predict accurate paths while avoiding untraveled segment data.
+It employs MoEUQ to capture segment-level uncertainty in complex contexts by adaptively selecting experts to handle varying conditions.
+This enables DutyTTE to effectively learn the contribution of each segment's travel time to overall uncertainty, achieving superior performance.